martin-sveda/release-notes/README.md

 # Things to consider

 1. Make a FileWriter class so it can output to stdout or specific file
-2. Consider filtering PR just from specified branch (to list only the PR done by specific team)
+2. Consider filtering PR just from specified branch (to list only the PR done by specific team) through argument
+3. Anything else